Easy as Pie: Everything You’ve Gotta Know to Teach English Idioms Effectively

 As you can see, there are hundreds of great resources for teaching idioms.
 Where should you even start?
 Remember, it’s important to provide context around your idioms.

-So to get you started, we’ve listed a few of our favorites with a sample dialogue and some helpful teaching tips.
+So to get you started, we’ve listed a few of our favorites with a sample dialogue and some additional teaching tips.

 Meaning: to feel awkward or uncomfortable, usually in a new situation